arjun-menon/Cassandra-to-Python/ReadMe.md

 One thing that I don't really like about Python is [duck typing](https://en.wikipedia.org/wiki/Duck_typing) (I think it's lame) –  which is why I decided to have atleast runtime type checking, and Py3k's function annotations let you accomplish this in a rather elegant and natural manner.
 In addition, Dmitry's typechecking recipe is quite powerful - it's even got the ability to write lambdas that test complex constraints on arguments.
 The type checking has helped me catch off-hand bugs quickly that I otherwise would have spent scratching my head on.

 Most of the actual translator is enclosed within the `translator` package/folder here.
-It contains a few modules that perform the translation on a step-by-step basis. `HypothesesTranslator.py` performs the hard and challenging task of turning the preicates in the rules into imperative executable python code.
+It contains a few modules that perform the translation on a step-by-step basis. `HypothesesTranslator.py` performs the hard and challenging task of turning the predicates in the rules into imperative executable python code.
 The others do more or less what their respective names indicate.

 Structure of the EHR and Translation Schema
 ---------